sfall-team/sfall/docs/arrays.md

 Apart from lists/maps arrays are divided by how they are stored.
 There a 3 types of arrays:

 * Temporary.
-They are created using temp_array function or when using array expressions.
+They are created using `temp_array` function or when using array expressions.
 Arrays of this type are auto-deleted at the end of the frame.
 So, for example, if you have a global script which runs at regular intervals, where you create temp_array, it will not be available next time your global script is executed.

 * Permanent.
-They are created using "create_array" function or "fix_array" (from pre-existing temporary array).
+They are created using `create_array` function or `fix_array` (from pre-existing temporary array).
 This type of arrays are always available (by their ID) until you start a new game or load a saved game (at which point they are deleted).

 * Saved.
-If you want your array to really stay for a while, use function "save_array" to make any array "saved".
+If you want your array to really stay for a while, use function `save_array` to make any array "saved".
 However, they are, like permanent arrays, "deleted" from memory when loading game.
-In order to use them properly, you must load them from the savegame using "load_array" whenever you want to use them.
+In order to use them properly, you must load them from the savegame using `load_array` whenever you want to use them.
 Example:

 ```c++